Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rosewood has 24 active public transport stops, serving a mix of train and bus routes.
-These stops are covered by 28 individual routes, offering 1,188 weekly passenger trips in total.
-Transport accessibility is limited, with residents generally located 1563 meters from the nearest stop.
+Rosewood has 24 active public transport stops, offering a mix of train and bus services.
+These stops are served by 28 different routes, together providing 1,188 weekly passenger trips.
+Transport accessibility is limited, with residents on average located 1563 meters from the nearest stop.

-On average, there are 169 trips per day across all routes, which translates to about 49 weekly trips per stop.
+Service frequency averages 169 trips per day across all routes, equating to approximately 49 weekly trips per individual stop.

 Frequently Asked Questions - Transport